Shortcuts

 • RAM: 32GB+

-• Install from source (Linux): workstation installation of Isaac Sim is required, and is recommended for users who wants to run Isaac Sim as a GUI application on Linux workstation with a GPU.
+• Install from source (Linux): recommended for users who wants to thoroughly explore GRUtopia with Isaac Sim as a GUI application on Linux workstation with a GPU.

-• Install with Docker (Linux): container installation of Isaac Sim is required, and is recommended for deployment on remote headless servers or the Cloud using a Docker container running Linux.
+• Install with Docker (Linux): recommended for deployment on remote servers or the Cloud using a Docker container.

 See more: Differences Between Workstation And Docker.

-Windows support is in our roadmap, welcome to contribute!
+Windows support is in our roadmap.
+Contributions are welcome!

 Install from source (Linux)